penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/04-add-parameters-to-tools.md

 ## Adding parameters to a tool

 Let's begin with an agent without any parameters.
-Here is the structure for a weather retrival agent scoped to Seattle:
+Here is the structure for a weather agent scoped to Seattle:

 | Field | Value |
 |---------|-----|